News

 Liver damage (in extreme cases).

-vitamins because they're a water-soluble vitamin, and they leave the body very quickly and require regular replenishment.
+Vitamins because they're water-soluble vitamins, and they leave the body very quickly and require regular replenishment.

 However, deficiency can occur with certain conditions.
 So risk factors that can lead to deficiency include alcohol use disorder They are often lacking in B-complex vitamins.